pascallaliberte/modestjs.works/_book/part-1/what-leadership-does.md

 But let's go further and let's rewrite our thoughts.

-* ~~If I propose for us to take up more modest js approaches, I'll surely be peppered with questions or dismissed.~~<br> _If I propose for us to take up more modest js approaches, people's reactions will be helpful information so I can learn what people want in their jobs, and it might be that more modesty will actually help them progress toward those goals._
+* ~~If I propose for us to take up more modest JS approaches, I'll surely be peppered with questions or dismissed.~~<br> _If I propose for us to take up more modest JS approaches, people's reactions will be helpful information so I can learn what people want in their jobs, and it might be that more modesty will actually help them progress toward those goals._
 * ~~If I propose we change the way we do things, I might be seen as not part of the crowd.~~<br> _If I propose a new way of doing things while considering what each person wants to have progress on, maybe my ideas will be of service to the team._

 Re-write your thoughts and then take the lead.
 It's what leadership does.